joaonotfound/nixos/README.md

 git clone --recursive https://github.com/joaonotfound/nixos-configuration.git
 ```

+## Makefile Flags

+- `make system`: Use this command to compile the system configuration.
+- `make home`: Use this command to compile the home manager configuration.

 And that's it!
 Enjoy exploring my NixOS setup.
 Feel free to customize it to make it your own.
 Cheers! 🚀